 Kye and I have Firefly on permanent rotation, meaning that we loop through the episodes plus the film regularly.
 (Note: it was actually canceled after the eleventh episode, but fourteen were ultimately produced.)
 It's character-driven episodic science fiction, extremely well written, funny, affecting, ridiculous, introspective, action-packed, campy, homey, and romantic.
 If you haven't watched it, do.
 You'll be glad you did.

-Note (January 17, 2020): My thanks to all of you who have dropped by to read this fan-fic!
-Over four thousand of you!
+Note (March 20, 2020): My thanks to all of you who have dropped by to read this fan-fic!
+Almost five thousand of you!

 Thanks again for reading!